Football Manager: Influence

+In late 2023, Football Manager launched a campaign with McCann London and Microsoft to give a Football Manager 2024 console player the chance to work for Vanarama National League club Bromley F.C.
+Nathan Owolabi was given the position of Support Tactician at Bromley and his journey was documented by broadcaster TNT Sports.
+In June 2024, FIFA announced that its FIFAe World Cup esports tournament series would feature a Football Manager tournament, known as the "FIFAe World Cup of Football Manager".
+This tournament would feature a US$100,000 prize pool.
+Team Indonesia, led by manager Ichsan Taufiq, won the FIFAe World Cup featuring Football Manager, beating Team Germany, led by manager Sven Goly, 8–2 on aggregate in the final.

 Football Manager in academic work

-Championship Manager has been the object of a sociological study where it is concluded that not only football culture is essential to fully live the gaming experience, but also gamers build their sporting identity by playing the game.
-Other media like films are described as providing only restrictive narratives to the sports fans, while in contrast, sports video games in general and Football Manager in particular provide more fluid narratives, and a wealth of information that helps construct the identity of the football fan, beyond sport itself.
+Football Manager has been the object of a sociological study where it is concluded that not only football culture is essential to fully live the gaming experience but also gamers build their sporting identity by playing the game.
+Other media like films are described as providing only restrictive narratives to the sports fans while in contrast, sports video games in general and Football Manager in particular provide more fluid narratives, and a wealth of information that helps construct the identity of the football fan, beyond sport itself.

 The Football Manager gaming online community has been studied as a workforce to co-construct the crowdsourced database of football players that the game relies on to simulate football matches and careers.
 The mutual influence of the game and real life football is described as twofold.
 First, database players simulated potential and real life transfer market activity are mutually shaping each other.
 The other mutual influence highlighted are the real life football and game metrics that quantify and measure the footballing activity.